ext-ffmpeg

 Native extensions take real time.

-Binding FFmpeg in C — getting the object model, the lifecycle, and the docs right — is slow, careful work.
-Tighten sponsors it, and sponsorship is what keeps it moving toward filters and beyond.
+Binding FFmpeg in C — getting the object model, the lifecycle, and the docs right — is slow, careful work, and sponsorship is what keeps it moving toward filters and beyond.
 If ext-ffmpeg saves you from shelling out to a binary, consider chipping in.

 Ready to read the docs?